 What countries does Lenstore.co.uk ship to?

-I have the same power in both eyes or require a different brand of lens for each eye, how do I order a single box?
+I have the same power in both eyes / I require a different brand of lens for each eye.
+How can I order a single box of contact lenses?

-If you only require one prescription for your chosen lens, you can select to purchase the contact lenses in single boxes.
-On the product page, if you navigate just above where you are asked to enter your prescription, you will see the option of how to purchase your contact lenses.
-In the drop-down menu you can select ‘Single Box’ this will remove the second prescription field to allow you to purchase the contact lenses in one prescription only.
+If you only require one prescription for your chosen lens, you can purchase your contact lenses in single boxes.
+To do this, simply select the “One Eye” option on the product page.
+This will remove the second prescription field in the prescription details list, allowing you to order your contact lenses in one prescription only.

-We accept payment through all of the major UK credit and debit cards: Visa, MasterCard, Visa Debit, Visa Electron and Solo.
+We accept all the major credit and debit cards: Visa, MasterCard, Visa Debit, Visa Electron and Solo.
 We also accept payment through PayPal, however this option is not available with our Auto Re-Order service.

-If you need to make changes to, or cancel, an order that has already been paid for, you will need to contact our customer services team via email at email@example.com or by phone on 0800 010 6865 who should be able to make the amendment for you.
-Please note, in situations when your order is likely to be dispatched soon, we would recommend telephoning our customer services team directly as email requests can take longer to process.
-If your order has been processed by our warehouse before we receive notice that a change or cancellation is needed, we may be unable to process the request.
+If you need to amend or cancel an order that you have already paid for, you will need to contact our Customer Services Team via email at email@example.com or by phone on 0800 010 6865.
+If your order is due to be dispatched soon, we recommend calling our Customer Services Team directly, as email requests may take longer to process.
+If your order is dispatched before we receive notice that you need a change or cancellation, we may be unable to process your request.

 9 Lyon Road

-Please obtain a Proof of Postage Certificate from your Post Office when returning goods, as we are not responsible for any packages lost in transit.
+We recommend that you always request a Proof of Postage Certificate from your Post Office, as we are not responsible for any returned packages lost in transit.

-I think my contact lenses may be faulty
+I think my contact lenses may be faulty.
+What should I do?

 N.B.
-The LOT number is typically located on the back of the contact lens box, near the barcode.
-For Ciba Vision products the code is 7 digits long (e.g. 1234567) and for ACUVUE products the code is made up of a combination of 10 numbers and letter (e.g. 123DH45KI6).
+The LOT number is typically located on the back of you contact lens box, near the barcode.
+Ciba Vision products have a 7 digit code (e.g. 1234567), while the LOT number of ACUVUE products is a combination of 10 characters, including both numbers and letters (e.g. 123DH45KI6).
 LOT numbers are not required for Bausch & Lomb or Cooper Vision products.

-How long will my refund take to process?
+How long will it take to process my refund?

-We aim to process all refunds within 10 working days, once received by our returns department.
+We aim to process all refunds within 5 working days of receiving the returned orders.

 9 Lyon Road